Undergoing vocational training in Germany

 The theoretical parts take place in a specialised school.
 This is the "vocational school".
 This is where the necessary specialised knowledge is taught.

 A vocational training programme in Germany begins at fixed times in autumn or spring.
 The exact date depends on the profession and region.
-Find out in good time what applies to the vocational training programme you are interested in.
+Therefore, please inform yourself in good time.

 Duration and payment

 The duration of a vocational training programme depends on the profession.
-It can last between 2 and 3.5 years.
-The programme ends with a final examination.
+Vocational training can last between 2 and 3.5 years and ends with a final examination.

-While undergoing vocational training, you receive a payment from the training company, the training allowance.
-This increases over the duration of the training.
-The amount depends on the profession in question.
+While undergoing vocational training, you receive a payment (“training allowance”) from the training company.
+This increases from year to year.
+The amount depends on the profession..

 Wichtig:Important: In Germany, it is mainly young people who undergo vocational training after leaving school.